seb646/happiness-and-altruism/README.md

 ### Test the data

 If you're experiencing problems with the data, I've compiled a document that tests the data against several parameters, like data types, number ranges, and data ranges.
-This testing document is available under the `scripts/03-data_testing.qmd` file.
-The file contains three code chunks testing each imported package from Open Data Toronto:
+This testing document is available under the `scripts/03-data_testing.r` file.
+The file contains a number of tests to run on the six `.csv` files.

--   The first chunk (lines 22-38) tests data from `inputs/data/raw_response_data.csv`
--   The second chunk (lines 40-56) tests data from `inputs/data/raw_performance_data.csv`
--   The third chunk (lines 58-78) tests data from `inputs/data/raw_incident_data.csv`

-Before running any of these tests, you must first download the data following the steps outlined above.
+Before running these tests, you must first download the data following the steps outlined above.
 All of these tests should return true.
-If they do not, feel free to [create an issue](https://github.com/seb646/toronto-paramedic-responses/issues/new).
+If they do not, feel free to [create an issue](https://github.com/seb646/happiness-and-altruism/issues/new).

 ### Simulate the data

 If you'd like to debug the problem yourself, or if you'd like to use a service like Stack Overflow for help, it's important to have some simulated data to reproduce the problem.
-The `scripts/04-data_simulation.qmd` file generates random, fake data based on the information initially downloaded from Open Data Toronto.
+The `scripts/04-data_simulation.r` file generates random, fake data based on the information initially downloaded from GSS.

-## Notes

-### Use of Quarto files instead of R scripts

-I opted to use Quarto files instead of R scripts to handle processes like data testing and simulation.
-This allowed me to divide tasks into separate chunks capable of running independently.
-Although this is not standard convention, I felt it would make this project more reproducible by allowing users to identify specific errors in each chunk.
-By allowing code chunks to run independently, it also gives users the opportunity to continue with a process despite errors (for example, if users encounter an error with the code in one test, it has no impact on the other tests).

 ## Acknowledgments